Questions and answers

 Usually price for damage deposit insurance as around 8-10% of the damage deposit.
 But this insurance will be valid for the whole year, so if you plan several charters during the year, it make sense to buy this insurance.

 For the regions like the Caribbean, South-East Asia, Oceania, no special sailing documents are needed.
 Sailing or boating license are required for the bareboat charters in Mediterranean.
-To charter the boat in Europe you will need Day Skipper license, ICC and VHF.
+To charter the boat in Europe on top of good sailing resume you will need Day Skipper license, ICC and VHF.
+To check if you approved for the bareboat charter please send scan copy of your sailing resume and boating license to our booking manager.
+For more details please read this article: Breboat Charter in Europe - things to know.

 12 Knots offer free cancellation within 4 days after the on-line reservation.
 During this time the boat will be on hold for you free of charge.
 Once you confirm the booking you are liable for 30% down payment.